-Sixty teams from thirty-five law and financial services firms lined up to play in this year’s Law Society RFC 7s & Netball Tournament on Sunday 19th September, which saw the introduction of Mixed Tag for the first time in 2021.
+60 teams from 42 law and financial services firms lined up to play in this year’s Law Society RFC 7s & Netball Tournament on Sunday 18th September.

 The introduction of mixed tag in 2021 gave firms the opportunity of entering teams for experienced and new players to the sport, as well as those firms struggling to field a rugby team due to player availability.
-Twelve teams lined up in three pools to compete for the inaugural cup with Osborne Clarke beating Russell Cooke in the final to be named Champions.
+The tournament doubled in size from twelve to 24 teams in 2022 and saw some of the most vocal supporters on the day.

-Brockwell Capital once again provided balls for the teams to play with and take home, a great addition to the Tournament, and it was lovely to see LawCare on site promoting the support that they provide to members of the legal profession.
+LawCare were back on site promoting the support that they provide to members of the legal profession.
 The raffle took £1,200 on the day, with the charity very impressed with the generous donations of players and supporters.

 Daniel How Tournament Director told us:

 'This was the biggest and best tournament we have hosted, and we couldn’t be happier with the number of firms taking part.
 We were especially happy to see our friends from William Fry back over from Ireland, as well as so many new entrants – all of whom have said they’ll be back next year.
 Mixed Tag now looks like the binding tournament – bringing together the rugby and netball and enabling even those who have never played before to get involved.
 We can’t wait for next year.’

 For further information, and sponsorship opportunities for 2023,

 please contact Daniel at: email@example.com or on 07889 641 939